juxhouse/bela-resources/reference/bela.properties.md

 # Enable this instead of the openid configs above if you want to use user+password authentication.
 # auth.passwords=true

+# Token for accessing BELA's architecture API endpoint.
+You can set any string you like here.
+architecture.api.token=your-api-token

 # URL for OpenAI's chat completion API endpoint.
 openai.api.url=https://api.openai.com/v1/chat/completions